 Wasting time with a bad, uneducated trainer.

-When you waste time, you waste effort.
-When you waste effort, you build frustration.
-And frustrated people are not happy.
-(No scientific study needed to confirm that)
+When you waste time, you waste effort and when you waste effort, you build frustration.

-When I typically enter the gym to train, I typically see blasphemy.
+When I enter the gym to train, I typically see blasphemy.

 The slight improvements add up over time.
 That is how progression is done!

 When you do the SAME exact thing EVERY single workout, your progress stops cold like winter in the Northeast.